remicres/otb-mosaic/README.md

 ----------------------------
 This application computes mosaics of images.

-*Input images can be mosaicked in 3 possible ways:
+Compositing methods:
-1.Using a simple compositing technique which copies the last image over earlier ones in areas of overlap
-2.Using a feathering technique, which blends all images on the maximum overlapping areas (this produces seamless mosaics, but can cause blur effect where images are not perfectly aligned).
+  1.Simple compositing technique (-comp.feather none) which copies the last image over earlier ones in areas of overlap (Default) 2.Feathering technique (-comp.feather large), which blends all images on the maximum overlapping areas (this produces seamless mosaics, but can cause blur effect where images are not perfectly aligned).
-3.Using a feathering technique, which blends the last image over earlier ones in areas of overlap, on a given transition distance (seam can be visible from a certain zoom level, but it does not cause blur effect when images are not perfectly aligned)
+  3.Feathering technique (-comp.feather slim), which blends the last image over earlier ones in areas of overlap, on a given transition distance (seam can be visible from a certain zoom level, but it does not cause blur effect when images are not perfectly aligned)

-For performance issues, alpha masks spacing (used by feathering techniques) can be multiplied to speed up the process (alphamasks.spacing>>1), or have a nicer blending (alphamasks.spacing equal to 1).
-Indeed, alpha masks are computed before the compositing, using a non streamable filter.
-That's why in certain cases (big images), we have to reduce the alpha masks images size by multiplying its spacing.
+Feathering compositing methods performance tuning:
+  For performance issues, distance map images (used by feathering methods) size can be reduced.
+Indeed, distance map images are computed into a temporary file before the compositing process, because it couldn't be done in a streamable way.
+That is, the RAM must be enough to compute the entire distance map image from every single input image.
+Thus, the application provides an option to reduce the size of the distance map images, by multiplying the original spacing of images.
+Setting -alphamasks.spacing 10 will induce a 0.1x wider distance map image.
+To keep the original input size, just set -alphamasks.spacing 1.0.
+Default distance map images size reduction ratio is 10.
-Alpha masks are temporary stored in the given temporary directory (default is system directory).
+Distance map images are temporary stored in the given temporary directory (-tmpdir).
+Default is system directory.

-*Interpolator can be changed (Nearest Neighborhood, Linear, Bicubic) *Output spacing can be chosen too.

-*Input images dynamic can be managed using 3 possible methods:
+Interpolator:
+Supported interpolators:
+  Nearest Neighborhood (Default)
+  Bicubic
+  Linear

+Output spacing of the output mosaic can be changed using -output.spacing

+Input images dynamic harmonization:
+  None (Default)
-1.Keep the original dynamic of images (fastest) 2.Band-by-band harmonization: minimize a cost function based on images statistics in overlapping areas, for each band independently.
+  Band-by-band harmonization: minimize a cost function based on images statistics in overlapping areas, for each band independently.
-3.True color harmonization: minimize a cost function based on images statistics in overlapping areas, in a decorreleted color space suitable for true color processing (works only on true color images, i.e. RGB).
+  True color harmonization: minimize a cost function based on images statistics in overlapping areas, in a decorreleted color space suitable for true color processing (works only on true color images, i.e. RGB).
 Only the first 3 bands are processed by this method.

-More information about the rvb method can be found in the paper "Natural Color Satellite Image Mosaicking Using Quadratic Programming in Decorrelated Color Space" Cresson & Saint-Geours, July 2015, IEEE JSTART Volume PP Issue 99
+More information about the rvb method can be found in the paper "Natural Color Satellite Image Mosaicking Using Quadratic Programming in Decorrelated Color Space" Cresson & Saint-Geours, July 2015, IEEE JSTARS Volume PP Issue 99

-Remarks:
--For methods 2 and 3, images statistics has to be computed -For methods 2 and 3, cost function can be chosen (rmse based, mean based, mean and std based)
+Input images dynamic harmonization cost functions:
+  rmse: Root mean squared error based cost function
+  musig: Mean and Standard deviation based cost function
+  mu: Mean based cost function

-*Two kind of vector data can additionaly feed the process:
+Input vector data can additionaly feed the process (need one vector data for one input image, in the same order as appearing in input):
-1.For statistics computation (e.g. to mask clouds or water) 2.For cutline selection
+  For statistics computation, e.g. to mask clouds or water (-vdstats) For cutline selection (-vdcut)

 Licence